vitest-dev/vitest/packages/snapshot/README.md

 await client.setTest(getCurrentFilepath(), getCurrentTestName(), options)

-// uses pretty-format, so it requires quotes wrapper('text 1').toMatchInlineSnapshot('"text 1"')
+// uses pretty-format, so it requires quotes
+// also naming is hard coded when parsing test files wrapper('text 1').toMatchInlineSnapshot('"text 1"')
 wrapper('text 2').toMatchInlineSnapshot('"text 2"')

-const result = await client.resetCurrent() // returns SnapshotResult
+const result = await client.resetCurrent() // this saves files and returns SnapshotResult

 // you can use manager to manage several clients const manager = new SnapshotManager(options)